AdamSmith89/ThreatModelling/sections/3-WhatCanWeDo/PITCHME.md

 Note:
 - Don't have time to go into specifics, but here are some high-level common mitigations.
+- Authentication is confirming someone is who they say they are.
+- Authorization is controlling who can do what.
 - Hash Message Authentication Code - a checksum

 ---